Leaflet/Leaflet/plugins.md

 		<td>
 			<a href="http://www.mapsmarker.com/">Maps Marker Pro - mapping plugin for WordPress</a>
 		</td><td>
 			A WordPress plugin that enables users to pin, organize and share their favorite places and tracks through their WordPress powered site.
-You can use maps from OpenStreetMap, Google Maps, Google Earth, Bing Maps or custom maps and additionally display spots also via <a href="http://demo.mapsmarker.com/?page_id=2">augmented-reality browsers</a>.<br/>
-			Uses Leaflet.js and currently the following plugins: <a href="https://github.com/shramov/leaflet-plugins">Plugins by Pavel Shramov for Google Maps and Bing Maps</a>, <a href="https://github.com/Leaflet/Leaflet.markercluster">Leaflet.markercluster</a>, <a href="https://github.com/mapbox/Leaflet.fullscreen">Leaflet.fullscreen</a>, <a href="https://github.com/Norkart/Leaflet-MiniMap">Leaflet.MiniMap</a> and <a href="https://github.com/mpetazzoni/leaflet-gpx">Leaflet GPX</a>.
 		</td><td>
 			<a href="http://www.harm.co.at/">Robert Harm</a>
 		</td>